-During the year, the Group had exceptional items of SEK 78 M (53).
-Most of the expenses for the year comprise efficiency measures in
+During the year, the Group had exceptional items of SEK 39 M (78).
+Most of these expenses comprise efficiency measures in Europe.

-Exceptional items can be specified as follows: restructuring costs (67), acquisition expenses (4) and damage claims and disputes (7).
+Exceptional items can be specified as follows: restructuring costs (38) and acquisition expenses (1).

-EBITDA before exceptional items amounted to SEK 1,913 M (1,728).
-The EBITDA margin before exceptional items was 21.1% (19.2).
+EBITDA before exceptional items amounted to SEK 2,072 M (1,913).
+The EBITDA margin before exceptional items was 22.8% (21.1).